The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 The Common Cold and/or the Flu

-I’ve lumped these two together because, while different in how they present, the reasons for their love of the holidays is similar.
+I’ve lumped these two together because, while different in how they present, the reasons for their love of the holidays are similar.

-To be fair, if you haven’t caught a cold or the flu from a coworker, the person sitting next to you at dinner last night, or even one of your own family members, then let’s just call it lucky.
-But, luck doesn’t run so far and you just know the moment you step on that flight home, with at least a few passengers coughing and sniffling, that you’ll walk off the flight with more than you came with.
+To be fair, if you haven’t caught a cold or the flu from a coworker, the person sitting next to you at dinner last night, or even one of your family members, then let’s just call it lucky.
+But luck doesn’t run so far, and you just know the moment you step on that flight home, with at least a few passengers coughing and sniffling, that you’ll walk off the flight with more than you came with.

-So, what is are these illnesses and why are they so prevalent during the holidays?
+So, what are these illnesses, and why are they so prevalent during the holidays?